Industrial chicken farm. Credit: Photoarte: Shutterstock

 2 Find out what’s been built near you

 Go to your local planning portal to discover planning applications for factory farms in your area.
 Here, you will be able to see the documents attached to the application.
-If you look carefully enough you will be able to find the size, proposed plan and environmental statement.
+If you look carefully you will be able to find the size, proposed plan and environmental statement.

 Stink or Swim shows the approximate location of all the factory farms in the UK, and the corporation behind them, so you can see if you are in a factory farm hotspot.